etquist/propositional_logic/README.md

 This code is written in C++, and is contained in a single class: "Logic_Parser".
 Include "logic_parser.cpp" and "logic_parser.h" in your build to access them in your code.

+# Testing Suite
+Running the main.cpp file will test the parser over 12 different cases, including some edge cases dealing with order of operations, double negates, and stacked parentheses.